 - Once you have an inventory, identify everyone who has login access to accounts and applications.
 Confirm that each user’s access is authorized.

 - Simplify administration.
 Begin by reducing the number of direct administrators, strengthening your passwords and using password management solutions.
 Consider using the same single sign-on solution you use for email, applications and network access.

 - Reduce the number of third-party social media applications, especially those used to publish posts or comments on your behalf.
 This will minimize the probability of hackers gaining access to accounts and publishing bad content.

 - Implement a solution that will automatically monitor your accounts for anomalies that may indicate social media cybercriminal activities and threats.

-If you’re interested in learning more about how to protect your people and your organization from social media threats, visit: https://www.proofpoint.com/us/products/digital-risk-protection/social-media-protection
+If you’re interested in learning more about how to protect your people and your organisation from social media threats, visit: https://www.proofpoint.com/au/products/digital-risk-protection/social-media-protection